NVIDIA/nv-ingest/docs/user-guide/developer-guide/content-metadata.md

 Source: The knowledge base file from which content and metadata is extracted

-Content: Data extracted from a source; generally Text or Image
+Content: Data extracted from a source: Text or Image

 Metadata: Descriptive data which can be associated with Sources, Content(Image or Text); metadata can be extracted from Source/Content, or generated using models, heuristics, etc